kudobuilder/kudo/keps/0029-operator-dependencies.md

 In the first step we build a dependency graph.
 A set of all graph vertices (which are task-operators) `S` is defined as `S = {AA, BB, CC, EE, GG}`.
 A transitive relationship `R` between the vertices is defined as `(a, b) ∈ S` meaning _`a` needs `b` deployed first_.
 The transitive relationship for the above example is: `R = { (AA,BB), (AA,CC), (BB,EE), (BB,GG) }`.
 The resulting topological order `O` is therefor `O = (EE, GG, BB, CC, AA)` which has no cycles.

+The instance controller (IC) then starts with the execution of the top-level `deploy` plan of the operator `AA`.
+The first task is the `BB` operator-task.
+When executing it, IC creates the `Instance-BB` resource and ends current reconciliation.
+Next, IC notices new `Instance-BB` resource, starts new reconciliation, and executes the  `deploy` plan of the operator `BB` when then creates `Instance-EE` resource.
+This way we are basically performing the depth-first search for the dependency graph, executing each vertex in the right order e.g. `EE` has to be healthy before `BB` deploy plan can continue with the next step `F`.

-The instance controller (IC) then traverses the dependency graph in the evaluation order `O` and executes each vertex.
-Practically this means removing the inactive annotation for the corresponding `Instance` resource and wait for it to become healthy, meaning its `deploy` plan was executed successfully.
-KUDO manager already has [health check](https://github.com/kudobuilder/kudo/blob/master/pkg/engine/health/health.go#L78) for `Instance` resources implemented.
-We would additionally add the top-level `Instance` reference (e.g. `AA`) to the `ownerReferences` list of each dependency `Instance` (e.g. `BB`).
+We would additionally add the higher-level `Instance` reference (e.g. `AA`) to the `ownerReferences` list of its direct children `Instance`s (e.g. `BB` and `CC`).
 This would help with determining which `Instance` belongs to which operator and additionally help us with [operator uninstalling](#uninstalling).

 The status of the execution can be seen as usual as part of the `Instance.Status`.
 We could additionally forward the status of a dependency `Instance` to the top-level `Instance.Status` to simplify the overview.